afeeni/afeeni.github.io/README.md

 ## Hi!
 Welcome to my personal website made with React!
 Made and designed by me to be a development portfolio. :)

 To do:
-- home icon
+- update all pages using Next
-- update projects (add piwg)
+- update projects
-- Responsiveness for mobile
+- Responsiveness
-- Quick loading screen
 - complete contact form
 - tests
 - custom scroll
-- offset hashlinks
-- clean code
+- dark mode
-- dark mode (showcases some react/redux skills) place a static button on the bottom right have to change the styles components as well

 # Getting Started with Create React App